 Agreement 5: If the UE received a message suspending the UE on MSG4 on SRB1 then the UE remains in RRC Inactive.

-Agreement 6: For INACTIVE to CONNECTED RRC transition, RRC Connection Resume Request kind of message is sent over SRB0 carried by RACH MSG3.
+Agreement 6: For INACTIVE to CONNECTED RRC transition, RRC Connection Resume Request kind of message is sent over SRB0.

-Agreement 7: For INACTIVE to CONNECTED RRC transition, when RAN successfully retrieves and verifies the UE context, RRC Connection Resume kind of message is sent over SRB1 carried by RACH MSG4 with at least integrity protection to resume the RRC connection and, if required, dedicated radio resource configuration.
+Agreement 7: For INACTIVE to CONNECTED RRC transition, when RAN successfully retrieves and verifies the UE context, RRC Connection Resume kind of message is sent over SRB1 with at least integrity protection to resume the RRC connection and, if required, dedicated radio resource configuration.

 Agreement 8: For INACTIVE to CONNECTED RRC transition, when RAN successfully retrieves and verifies the UE context, MSG5 is RRC Connection Resume Complete kind of message over SRB1.